Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Throughput and Stability Analysis for the two-source case -- General MPR case

-Here we will consider the throughput per (source) user when both queues of the relays are stable.
-Conditions for stability are given in a subsequent subsection. \emph{When the queues at the relays are not stable the throughput per user can be obtained using the approach in \cite{PappasTWC2015}}.
+Hereon we consider the throughput per source when both queues of the relays are stable.
+Conditions for stability are given in a subsequent subsection.
+When the queues at the relays are not stable the throughput per source can be obtained using the approach in \cite{PappasTWC2015}.

-The throughput per user $k$, $T_k$, is the direct throughput when the transmission to the destination is successful plus the throughput contributed by the relays (if they can decode the transmission) in case of a failed transmission to the destination.
-Thus, the throughput seen by the first user is given by
+The throughput per source $P_k$, say $T_k$, equals the direct throughput when the transmission to the destination is successful, plus the throughput contributed by the relays (if they can decode the transmission) in case of a failed direct transmission to the destination.
+Thus, the throughput seen by $P_{1}$ is given by